Fairmont State University

 The Holy Cross Crusader "Goodtime" Marching Band

-1 College St. Worcester, MA 01610 Phone: 508-793-2011 School Website: College of the Holy Cross Marching Band Website: The Holy Cross Crusader "Goodtime" Marching Band Director of Marching Band: Nicholas J. McKenzie Members in Marching Band: 33 Members in Percussion Section: 6 Enrollment of University: 2,817 Mascot: Crusaders University Notes: Formed in 1845, the "Goodtime" Marching Band is the oldest continually running student organization on campus today.
-We first began performing at football games in 1910, and since then our role has expanded significantly.
-We are a cross-section of students who have immense school spirit and a strong camaraderie, and we are always looking for others with a shared interest in Purple Pride.
-In addition to Holy Cross students, the Band also accepts members from schools in the Worcester Consortium.
-We currently have members from all classes, musical backgrounds, and academic disciplines—and when we say all, we mean all.
-With such a variety, one will surely find their niche within the HCGTMB!
+1 College St. Worcester, MA 01610 Phone: 508-793-2011 School Website: College of the Holy Cross Marching Band Website: The Holy Cross Crusader "Goodtime" Marching Band Director of Marching Band: Nicholas J. McKenzie Enrollment of University: 2,912 Mascot: Crusaders University Notes: Formed in 1845, the "Goodtime" Marching Band is the oldest continually running student organization on campus today.
+The band first began performing at football games in 1910, and since then their role has expanded significantly.
+They are a cross-section of students who have immense school spirit and a strong camaraderie.
 During the fall, the Holy Cross Crusader "Goodtime" Marching Band practices during the week (traditionally three times a week for an hour and a half each session) and performs at all home football games as well as select away games.
 Performances include a pre-game show of traditional HC music, playing pop songs in the stands, the halftime field show, as well as a variety of other crazy antics.
 One may ask what these (legal) antics are, and the only suitable answer is to come and see them in person.
 Only then can one truly appreciate the continuous application of Goodtime shenanigans. |

 |